A Resource Theory of Quantum Measurements: Introduction

-The origins of resource theories arguably lie in the formulation of thermodynamics by Lieb and Yngvason \cite{Lieb1999}.
+The idea of classical thermodynamics as a resource theory began with the work of Lieb and Yngvason \cite{Lieb1999}.
 They describe macroscopic systems in terms of \emph{adiabatic accessibility}: the states of the system which are accessible from a given state.
 Without any explicit reference to heat, temperature or thermodynamic cycles, they are able to derive that the possible transformations on a system are characterised by a unique additive function, the entropy.

-One of the most well known resources in quantum information is entanglement \cite{Horodecki2009}.
-As a resource theory, we consider two parties, Alice and Bob, who have access to pure bipartite states and can perform local operations and classical communication (LOCC) for free.
-As a consequence entangled states become resourceful, as they allow operations which cannot be performed with LOCC and product states alone, such as quantum teleportation \cite{Bennett1993}.
 A simple but illustrative resource theory is the resource theory of non-uniformity \cite{Gour2015}, where maximally mixed states are considered free and the free operations include appending maximally mixed states, global unitaries, and discarding subsystems.
 This resource theory classifies quantum states as resourceful the further their spectra are from being uniform, or maximally mixed.

 The resource theory structure is very general, and been developed in the abstract \cite{Chitambar2019,2016coecke59,Fritz2015,Brandao2015} as well as well as finding a wide range of applications within quantum mechanics.
 Further examples include quantum thermodynamics \cite{Goold2016}, reference frames and symmetry \cite{Bartlett2007}, coherence \cite{Streltsov2017}, and knowledge \cite{DelRio2015}.